 “I try to understand what each party is seeking and if it can, or can’t, be amicably resolved.
 My job is also to push boundaries to improve the outcome for those I represent as well as other workers who might benefit too.”

 Luke has done secondments with United Voice, the Rail, Tram and Bus Union and the Finance Sector Union, giving him a deep understanding of what trade union clients seek to achieve.

-Luke is a member of the Industrial Relations Society of Queensland and a former member of the management committee of the Welfare Rights Centre Inc. He has volunteered with the Caxton Legal Centre and authored the employment law chapter of Caxton’s Queensland law handbook.
+Luke is a member of the Industrial Relations Society of Queensland and a former member of the management committee of the Welfare Rights Centre Inc. He is a member of the Industrial Law Committee of the Law Council of Australia.
+He has volunteered with the Caxton Legal Centre and authored the employment law chapter of Caxton’s Queensland law handbook.

 In September 2023 Luke relocated from Brisbane to Melbourne in order to head up the firm’s practice in Melbourne.

 Reviews for Hall Payne Melbourne

 It has been a pleasure working with you for my case, Madeleine.
 I felt well supported and your support navigating some of those tricky scenarios really helped me make better decisions.
 You have been a fantastic knowledgeable support in this process.